ChristianLin0420/elsa-vla/README.md

 ---

 # VLA Performance Troubleshooting

 In this section we cover best practices for debugging poor VLA performance after fine-tuning on your target domain robot dataset.

-**Note**: OpenVLA typically requires fine-tuning on a small demonstration dataset (~100 demos) from your target domain robot.
+**Note**: The model typically requires fine-tuning on a small demonstration dataset (~100 demos) from your target domain robot.
 Out-of-the-box, it only works well on domains from the training dataset.

 **Sanity checks**:
 - replay the actions from a demonstration from your fine-tuning dataset and make sure that the robot can execute the task successfully (this ensures that your data collection pipeline is correct)